apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``1`` the Server: header is added (see string below).
    -  ``2`` the Server: header is added only if the response from rigin does not have one already.

-.. ts:confvar:: CONFIG proxy.config.http.insert_age_in_response INT 1
+.. ts:cv:: CONFIG proxy.config.http.insert_age_in_response INT 1
    :reloadable:

    This option specifies whether Traffic Server should insert an ``Age`` header in the response.
 The Age field value is the cache's